garlett/multiseat/README.md

 On average the USB port drops once per day because AC interference.
 Sometimes it requires wire replug or driver rebind.

+Did not tried powered usb hub, or an A to A usb cable with power supply (from old smartphone).

 # Wireless Mouse and Keyboard
-- Krab KBKTM10 combo U$ 7.50, working at 5 meters with obstacles.
+- Krab KBKTM10 combo  U$ 7.50, working at 5 meters with obstacles (k=AAA m=AA).
+- Mtek KM5239  combo U$ 13.00, working at 5 meters with obstacles (k=AA m=AAA+AAA).
-- Satellite AK-726G combo U$ 11.00, working at 5 meters with obstacles, the mouse have a bug that lags after resume from idle and the keyborad eat characters.
+- Satellite AK-726G combo U$ 11.00, working at 5 meters with obstacles, the mouse have a bug that lags after resume from idle and the keyborad eat characters (k=AA m=AA).
+Those kits are recognize as "SHARKOON Technologies GmbH [Mediatrak Edge Mini keyboard]", because of this, sometimes they mispair with the dongle, maybe using only one would be recommended."